 Precisely how should you respond?
 We'd recommend that you be as specific and personal as possible.
 Instead of blaming and dealing in vague generalities (for example, "you always ____!" or "here we go again!") cite particulars and pinpoint actual incidents and events.
 Use "I" statements to keep the focus on your own feelings and reactions rather than your wife's actions – for instance, "I was terribly hurt when you said _____, but I'm willing to move beyond that if you'll work with me."
 Be as honest and straightforward as you can about the negative emotions that are keeping you and your wife apart.
 Don't lose heart if her first response isn't exactly what you were hoping for.
 Her reaction doesn't reflect whether or not you communicated appropriately.
 It's simply an indication of where she's at emotionally.
 You can move beyond this first step by asking her what she heard you say.
 Then clarify what you meant and invite her to express her own feelings in greater depth.

 Counseling can be an important aid in your efforts to get to the heart of your mutual woundedness.
 A professional therapist will be able to assist you as you seek to identify destructive relational patterns and to avoid them in the future.
-Focus on the Family's Counseling Department would be happy to provide you with a list of referrals to Christian counselors in your area.
-They can be reached at this number.
+Call us.
+Focus on the Family's Counseling department would be happy to provide you with a list of referrals to Christian counselors in your area.
 We're here to come alongside you in any way we can, and we'd sincerely like to help you put your marriage on a new footing.

 Is Saying "I'm Sorry" Enough?: Dr. Gary Chapman explains what happens when the person apologizing is not speaking your "apology language."